MobilePayDev/MobilePay-Payments-API/docs/authentication.md

 ## Creating an App in developer portal

-1. **Log-in on the developer portal**.
+1. **Log-in to developer portal**.
 Go to [developer portal](https://developer.mobilepay.dk/) and log in with your credentials.

 2. **Create an app in the developer portal**.
 Go to My Apps > Create new App to register a new application.
 You need to supply the `x-ibm-client-id` when calling APIs.
 You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.

-3. **Subscribe the app to products.** Go to your app and subscribe to the following:
+3. **Subscribe the app to products.** Go to the "APIs" section and subscribe to the following api products:
     * Payments
     * Webhooks